The Final Version of the Tax Package has Been Approved

 On 12 March 2019, the Chamber of Deputies voted on the tax package, which had been returned to it by the Senate with a proposed amendment in January.
 The deputies voted down the Senate’s proposal, thereby approving the tax package in the originally approved wording.

-The approved amendment to tax legislation (income taxes, VAT, Tax Code, excise taxes and others) now has to be signed by the President, and it subsequently will be promulgated in the Collection of Laws.
+The approved amendment to tax legislation (income taxes, VAT, Tax Code, excise taxes and others) was signed by the President and will be promulgated in the Collection of Laws in the upcoming days.

 What principal amendments the tax package includes?